RussellWaterson/semantic-integration-exercise/README.md

 # Semantic Integration Technical Test

-Here is my solution for the Semantic Integration software developer techinal test along with implemented unit tests for each.
+Here is my solution for the Semantic Integration software developer technical test along with implemented unit tests for each.

 ### Margin Calculator